thegetty/cultural-heritage-mass-atrocities/content/part-4/26-von-schorlemer.md

 [^5]: UN Human Rights Council, *Report of the Special Rapporteur in the Field of Cultural Rights*, UN doc.
 A/HRC/34/56, 16 January 2017, para.
 5.

-[^6]: Irina Bokova, *UNESCO’s Response to the Rise of Violent Extremism: A Decade of Building International Momentum in the Struggle to Protect Cultural Heritage* (Los Angeles: J. Paul Getty Trust, 2021), Occasional Papers in Cultural Heritage Policy no. 3, 16–20.
+[^6]: Irina Bokova, *UNESCO’s Response to the Rise of Violent Extremism: A Decade of Building International Momentum in the Struggle to Protect Cultural Heritage*, Occasional Papers in Cultural Heritage Policy, no. 5 (Los Angeles: Getty Publications, 2021), 16–20, https://www.getty.edu/publications/occasional-papers-5/.

 [^7]: See Security Council, “United Nations Security Council Consolidated List,” https://www.un.org/securitycouncil/content/un-sc-consolidated-list.